-Welcome to Valerie Hildebrand Fine Art and Jewelry
+Welcome to Valerie Hildebrand Fine Art

 I studied art and theoretical mathematics in college and promptly went into the field of computers where I enjoyed a very successful career.
 However, a few years ago I decided to pursue my earlier goal of becoming an artist.
 Now that I have time to devote to my art I’m really inspired to learn as much as I can about new techniques, styles, materials, and tools.
 This art business still involves a lot of technology, deadlines, and long hours, but they are for my art and I enjoy working hard to achieve my goals.

 I’m primarily an abstract artist but recently I’ve ventured into doing some vaguely representational pieces.
 I’m starting with simple shapes and using my abstract geometric patterns in the background and within the shapes.
 As usual these pieces are very colorful and I’ve really enjoyed the challenge of meshing my typical style with the representational shapes.
 I’ve also been painting in acrylics, studying abstract design, learning the ins and outs of graphic design and digital art, and designing fabric from my batik artwork.
 I am constantly exploring various mediums and techniques and typically have several projects going at the same time.
 I’m definitely driven to continue to learn as this seems to be the best way to keep my creative spark alive and my interest level high.

 About my work:

 I studied Art with a focus on Painting at Towson University in Maryland, but my on-going adventures through the world of art techniques has managed to expand my view way beyond the painting of my university days.
 There are so many ways to express one’s creativity.